Employee Training Templates and Checklists

 • Responsibilities.
 Outline the roles involved and the expectations of each.
 Include duties for program organizers, course creators, and learners.

 • Types of employee training available.
-You may offer online, in-person, or blended learning programs.
+Offer online, in-person, or blended learning programs.
 They may take place independently on the employee's own time or in groups.
 Outline each type of training, its scope, and potential availability to employees.

 • Guidelines for participation.
 Outline the procedure for creating new courses or programs and the guidelines for employee participation.